-What Does ABS Mean on a Car?
+What Does ABS Mean On a Car?

 - Sensors: these continually monitor the speed of each wheel and alert the anti-lock braking system to intervene if a wheel is decelerating too rapidly (this rapid deceleration typically indicates a potential wheel lockup).